 - Don’t cut down to its leafless wood.

-- After about 6 years of growing, lavender starts to look unsightly, you’ll need to rejuvenate it by heavy pruning or replace that plant with a new one.
+- After about six years of growing, lavender starts to look unsightly.
+You’ll need to rejuvenate it with heavy pruning or replace that plant with a new one.

 Diseases and Pests

 Lavender is a tough plant and repels most of the pests, but due to lack of maintenance and inaccuracy in growing, it suffers (especially in winter).
 Read this article to learn how to care for lavender in winter.